-Hotels in genteel Naples, located on the southwest coast of Florida, range from budget options to high-end luxury resorts like the Ritz-Carlton, Naples and Edgewater Beach, A Waldorf-Astoria Hotel.
-With a healthy retirement and snowbird community converging every winter, the lodgings generally cater to guests of every budget.
-Family-friendly places like the Fairfield Inn and Suites, close to the airport in downtown Naples, abound as do resorts for sports enthusiasts, such as the LaPlaya Beach and Golf Resort.
+Hotels in genteel Naples, located on the southwest coast of Florida, range from a few budget options to mostly high-end luxury resorts like the Ritz-Carlton, Naples and Edgewater Beach Hotel.
+The resorts cater to families with kids programs and to sports enthusiasts with water sports, golf courses and tennis courts.

 Caution: If you want to visit during the winter, make plans ahead of time as some hotels will sell out during the colder months up north.

-Hot Tips: Though prices may rise during season, even the nicest lodgings are available for less than $150 per night.
+Hot Tips: Though prices may rise during season, you can find some lodging for less than $150 per night.

-World-class restaurants in the main downtown district, most located on or around Fifth Avenue, can satisfy even the pickiest metropolitan visitor.
-Fare ranges from chops and steaks to local seafood served with American, Southern and Caribbean influences at places like Bay House Restaurant and Kelly's Fish House, two of the most respected entities in the region.
-The views at many of the dining venues in Naples are also preeminent, overlooking nature preserves and the bay.
-In short, you can have it all.
+World-class restaurants in the main downtown districts of Fifth Avenue South and Third Street South, can satisfy even the pickiest metropolitan visitor.
+Fare ranges from chops and steaks to local seafood served with American, Southern and Caribbean influences at places like Bay House Restaurant and The Dock at Crayton Cove, two of the most respected entities in the region.
+In recent years, North Naples has caught up with downtown for its number and great variety of restaurants, particularly at shopping centers such as Mercato and Shoppes at Vanderbilt.